AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 draft 3.md

   During the fall of 2018, the team tested a benchtop UASB model in the lab.
 Because actual sludge granules for not readily available, and the team considered it to be wasteful for early testing stages, the team decided to use tapioca to model the sludge blanket.
 Tapioca has similar material properties as sludge, inexpensive and readily available made it a suitable alternate material.
 Tapioca was used to identify preferential paths in the UASB reactor.
 Preferential pathways cause an uneven distribution of wastewater flow throughout the reactor, making the UASB reactor less efficient.

-  The benchtop model was a scaled down version of a real UASB reactor, made using Polyvinyl Chloride (PVC) **[Did you define PVC already?
-Should be capitalized.
-DONE]**.
+  The benchtop model was a scaled down version of a real UASB reactor, made using Polyvinyl Chloride (PVC).
 The influent was set on top perpendicular to the bottom plate and a hole was drilled at the top of the model connected with a pipe as the effluent.
 The team used ProCoDa software to pump the water through the influent pipe.
 They also added red dye to the initial pulse of water to manually to look for preferential paths.
 It was suggested to use a second pump for inputting the dye in the future for more accurate testing.

   The result of the testing shows that the layer of tapioca did not lift entirely off the bottom of the reactor, but instead it stretched as influent “wastewater” traveled through it.
 The red dye in the influent revealed the formation of preferential pathways through the tapioca layer.
 The team then came up with the idea of spreading the inlet flow by drilling four holes on the inlet tube near the bottom to decrease the preferential paths, but it was not completed by the end of 2018.

   So then a photometer was used to more accurately depict how the water was flowing through the sludge blanket by measuring whether or not the red dye concentration in the effluent tube was changing as expected.
 However, the tapioca was not a suitable material because it was too cloudy for the photometer to measure the red dye concentration.

-The team then tried to use **[use DONE]** chia seeds instead of tapioca, which resulted in a worse scenario;  the chia seeds was too buoyant in water and prone to flowing out of the effluent.
+The team then tried to use chia seeds instead of tapioca, which resulted in a worse scenario;  the chia seeds was too buoyant in water and prone to flowing out of the effluent.
 Ultimately the team used glass marbles  as the sludge blanket due to the time constrains.
 As predicted, this material was too heavy for the influent water to lift them and it was back to the drawing board.

 ## Spring 2019 Goals

-  The goal of this semester was to redefine the inlet system to allow even distribution of influent water and biogas capture. **[Use past tense.
-DONE]** The model inlet design used during the fall, the single inlet tube whose goal was to deliver wastewater to the bottom of the reactor, was not spreading out the water evenly throughout the model sludge blanket leading to an inefficient reactor, thus less water purification.
+  The goal of this semester was to redefine the inlet system to allow even distribution of influent water and biogas capture.
+The model inlet design used during the fall, the single inlet tube whose goal was to deliver wastewater to the bottom of the reactor, was not spreading out the water evenly throughout the model sludge blanket leading to an inefficient reactor, thus less water purification.
 That is due to some sludge granules not getting into contact with the wastewater, and therefore not degrading the organic matter in the wastewater.
 Another significant problem with the previous inlet design was that the inlet tube was inserted directly above the UASB reactor, but this is where the biogas capturing system must be.

   With the aforementioned problems, and the fact that UASB's old model was lost, creating a new model-scale inlet was a necessity.
 The team first sketched a few inlet designs with four openings to better distribute water flow.
 An idea of utilizing a manifold was shut down over concerns of clogging.
 With finalized designs UASB-R got the parts to construct a new model and started fabrication.
 Shown in Figure 3 is Design #1 excluding the attachment with the four openings.